kenatiod/MUT/Understanding Machine Understanding.md

 The questions of what **should** be done in AI development are beyond the scope of this book, which is about what tests **must** be developed to find out.
 If humanity does not know what is going on in the decision making processes of machine minds, how **can** people come to know what **should** be done?

+(The appendices provide additional context and perspectives relevant to the societal implications of machine understanding, covering topics such as the history of artificial intelligence A3, philosophical theories of mind A4, the debate over artificial consciousness A5, and ethical considerations for AI development A8.)

+_______________

 ## Chapter 8 -- The Future of AI Evaluation